-Indiana University East is pleased to welcome its newest faculty member to the School of Education.
+Indiana University East is pleased to welcome new faculty members to campus.

 Sanga Song, assistant professor of marketing, received her Ph.D. in Retail Merchandising and Consumer Studies from the University of Minnesota.
 She received her Master of Science in Clothing and Textiles with a concentration in Fashion Marketing and her Bachelor of Arts in Human Environment and Design with a minor in Political Diplomacy from Yonsei University, in Seoul, Korea.

 The Class of 2022 is Indiana University East’s largest and most diverse incoming class.

 Cherie Dolehanty is the new director of University College at Indiana University East.
 She will begin her role August 27.

 University College is a department that provides support to first-year students and new online students through success coaching, advising, career planning, the First-Year Seminar, workshops, and other events.

 Indiana University Police Department-East welcomed its two newly sworn officers to campus after graduating from the 45th class of the IU Police Academy on August 11.
 Cadet Officers Mitch Burelison, Centerville, Indiana, and Rikki Foust, Eldorado, Ohio, graduated from the IU Police Academy at the Indiana Memorial Union in Bloomington.

 IU East’s Run with the Wolves 5K race scheduled for tomorrow, July 21, has been cancelled.
 The cancellation comes as a result of the continued law enforcement search for two dangerous fugitives who are thought to be near the IU East campus.
 The cancellation is to help ensure the safety of our 5K participants, sponsors, volunteers and staff.

 Indiana University East and the New Castle Community School Corporation have developed a plan for the future use of the Danielson Learning Center that will continue serving the educational needs of Henry County residents.